a-random-package/Flatcons/README.md

 Once you have saved and optimized the icons, upload them to the community.
 (Join if you aren't a member) [Arandompackage Icon Commnunity](https://plus.google.com/u/0/communities/100362623796145762749)

+*If you are familair with Github, you can create your own branch and use pull requests to submit icons.

 We will let you know once we have reviewed them.
 If your icons are included, you will be mentioned in the Credits section of the new dashboard.

+#Wallpapers

+If you'd like to submit original wallpapers, they must be at least 3840x2160 to support displays with ultra high resolution.
+Multiple versions can be included to support smaller displays without scaling.

+Upload wallpapers in the same way you would icons, either through the community or via pull request.